Skip to main content

 • The percentage of units in which the student has been enrolled for which entries of “W” or Withdraw, “I” or Incomplete, “NP” or No Pass, and “NC” or No Credit are recorded reaches or exceeds fifty-percent (50%) of all units attempted

-A student on Dismissal status must submit an Academic/Progress Reinstatement Petition .
+A student on Dismissal status must submit an Academic/Progress Disqualification Appeal Form .

 Student success is our mission.
 If you need assistance with your coursework, we have tutorial services available at all of the campuses and centers.
 In addition, we strongly encourage all students to communicate with their Instructors.
 If you need any other type of assistance please be sure to connect with a counselor, we want to assist all students in achieving their educational goals.

-Additionally, a student's Academic Standing and Probation status can also relate to Enrollment Priorities, CA Promise Grants, and Financial Aid.
+Additionally, a student's Academic Standing can also relate to Enrollment Priorities, CA Promise Grants, and Financial Aid.

-Please be aware a student that continues on a second consecutive term (fall/spring semesters) on academic or progress probation will result in the loss of the CA Promise Grant Fee Waiver.
+Please be aware a student that continues on a second consecutive term (fall/spring semesters) on academic or progress notice will result in the loss of the CA Promise Grant Fee Waiver.

-Students on Level 1 Probation are not affected by this policy but students on probation beyond Level 1 will lose the above two services.
+Students on Level 1& Level 2 Notice are not affected by this policy but students on probation beyond Level 1 and 2 will have to check with the Financial Aid Office for their status.

 *There is an established Loss of Enrollment Priority & CA Promise Grant Fee Waiver process.
 See Financial AId site.